 7. Avoid Accumulating More Debt

-The main goal of debt consolidation is to become debt-free, so it’s important to avoid falling back into the cycle of borrowing.
+The main goal of debt consolidation is to become debt-free, so it’s important to avoid falling back into the cycle of borrowing.- Resist the temptation to use newly paid-off credit cards for unnecessary purchases.

 - Stick to a budget and build an emergency fund to cover unexpected expenses.